Netflix turned a once-cancelled series into one of its most-watched shows in the world.

 Three seasons of the show aired on the network before it was cancelled in June 2021, shelving a proposed fourth season, despite the third series ending on a cliffhanger.

-However, in August 2021, Netflix picked up the rights to the programme and greenlit season four, reports The Hollywood Reporter.
+However, in August 2021, Netflix picked up the rights to the programme and greenlit season four.

-The first part of season four came out in November 2022 and the second half of the series is expected to come out in June 2023, reports GamesRadar.
+The first part of season four – which is supposed to be the finale – came out in November 2022 and the second half of the series dropped in June 2023.

 Melissa Roxburgh, who plays Michaela Stone in the show, has spoken to The Hollywood Reporter about the series being initially cancelled and then revitalised.